awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-cli.md

    ```

 **Alternative commands**
-Use the following command to register multiple managed instances:
+Use the following command to register multiple managed instances\.

 ------
 #### [ Linux & macOS ]